^

 Allergic reactions, local irritation reactions.

-Tablets from chronic otitis media
+Tablets for chronic otitis

 Side effects